• Skip to main content

 • In a small mixing bowl, whisk together all spice & herb mix ingredients.

 • Add sliced turkey sausage, sliced red onion, broccoli florets, and potato gnocchi to a sheet pan.
-Drizzle with 1-2 tbsp olive oil and an even sprinkle of spice & herb mix.
+Drizzle with 1-2 tablespoon olive oil and an even sprinkle of spice & herb mix.
 Toss until well combine and evenly coated.

 • Add sheet pan to oven and roast for 20-25 minutes until sausage is cooked through (internal temp of 160F), gnocchi are crisp, and broccoli are tender.